TanmayChhatbar/ros2_car/README.md

 ## Targets

-- Validation in simulation.
+- Validation in simulation
--- C-based simulation for an AWD vehicle with a differential and drifting capabilities.
+  - Simulation for an AWD vehicle with a differential and drifting capabilities.
+- Control development
-- Control development.
+  - PID Control
+  - Machine Learning
+- Deployment IRL
-- deployment
+  - TT02 chassis

-## Future Goals

-- Implementing a PID controller for better control of the car's speed and steering.
-- Integrating machine learning algorithms for improved decision-making capabilities.
-- Developing a user-friendly interface for easier operation and monitoring of the car's performance.

 ## Contributing